The Legacy of Primatologist Jane Goodall

 Jane’s Lasting Conservation Legacy

-You can donate anonymously with a Charities Aid Foundation account (for personal or business use) or list Jane Goodall Institute as your cause as easyfundraising (then anytime you buy things with listed companies, then donate a portion to the charity, at no cost to you).
+You can donate anonymously with a Charities Aid Foundation account (personal or business use) or list Jane Goodall Institute as your cause as easyfundraising (anytime you buy things with listed companies, they donate a portion to the charity, at no cost to you).
+Or donate unwanted shares.

 Inspiring Young People Through Roots & Shoots

 Roots & Shoots is Jane’s worldwide network for youth, to look after the planet and animals.
-Teachers can download free educational resources, and youngsters can access the My Local Area hub to focus on actions in your community including for environmental mapping and rubbish charts, to know where to clear up areas that are impacting local wildlife.
+Teachers can download free educational resources, and youngsters can access the My Local Area hub to focus on actions in your community (including environmental mapping and rubbish charts that impact local wildlife).

 I hate hearing that ‘we’ve borrowed the Earth from our children’, because it’s a lie.
 We’ve not borrowed, we have been stealing.
 We’ve mad so many mistakes and it’s not the young people’s job to put it right.
 We have to work with them to fix it.
 We’re holding your hand, so that together we can make it better.
 Jane Goodall